gilbJohn/startup/README.md

 - We will see how it goes
 - I finally Got Simon React part 2 deployed and that is really helpful
 - I don't know exactly what to do for my application but I am going to try.
+- I first added the login stuff.
+All it does is it checks if the user name and password are filled in and if they are then the user can access the other places.
+The gallery and draw features are hidden until they do that.
+- The draw feature works.
+I needed a lot of help with it and it is definately the most complicated thing that I did but it works.
+It's a little buggy but it is good enough for the first version
+- I was initially going to not touch the gallary but a figured out how to save the images to the gallery using local storage.
+It works really well right now and the styling is way better than I expected.